Waikato/meka/README.md

 * Check the use of Filters with Meka classifiers
 * Use a matrix for storing all values in `Result` (sparse matrix in the case of multi-label).
 * Generate Markdown from the classifier code (e.g., the globalInfo, tipText and technical info)
-* Better confidence outputs for multi-target methods, the full distribution should be available
+* Better confidence outputs for multi-target methods, the full posterior distribution should be available
 * Instances reader for multi-label libSVM datasets: http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multilabel.html
-* Add to tutorial: Examples of using Meka from Java code.
+* Document in tutorial:
+	- new ways to save predictions, for both GUI (`Export Predictions to CSV`) and also from the CLI (`-predictions`), and note: not yet cross validation
+	- classifier must be descendend of MultiLabelClassifier
+	- should add new folder hierarchy in `./src/main/resources/meka/gui/goe/MekaPropertiesCreator.props` to see it in the GUI
+	- document better usage of Maven and Eclipse
+* Plugin/Wrapper for CLUS
+* Autocreation of `eval.txt` was a bad idea (runtime is always different, becomes Modified file), should reverse this
 * More classifiers!